Is Three Colors: Red a Hit or Flop? Official Box Office Record & Profit Analysis

 Detailed Financial Report

-Three Colors: Red, released in 1994, entered the cinematic marketplace as a Drama / Mystery / Romance film.
+Marking its arrival in 1994, Three Colors: Red positioned itself as a Drama / Mystery / Romance film aiming for mass appeal.
 The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for Three Colors: Red has culminated in a worldwide gross of approximately $4.1M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of -92%.
-The underwhelming numbers suggest a disconnect with the intended audience, limiting the film's potential for a long theatrical life.
+The collection trajectory points to a challenging market response, where the theatrical gross struggled to clear the traditional break-even multiplier required for production and marketing recovery.

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, Three Colors: Red navigated the competitive landscape with an audience reception score of 7.9/10.
 When weighing the production costs against the global returns, Three Colors: Red is effectively categorized as a Disaster.
-This result will likely prompt a re-evaluation of budget strategies for similar genre entries moving forward.
+The outcome highlights the risks involved in big-budget filmmaking when audience alignment is missed.

 Comparables